 Instead, if you tried to attack the slow drain with a common or garden plunger when the water was still moving, it might on some occasions be enough to clear the blockage completely and you’ve just saved yourself a lot of money.

-Whether it's a residential, commercial, or industrial premises we have the expertise and the knowledge to put it right.
+Whether it’s a residential, commercial, or industrial premise we have the expertise and the knowledge to put it right.
 Give us a call on 0421 185 947 for a competitive plumbing quote.